mani-arjunan/golang/README.md

     - complex => imaginary numbers with various bits(very rare)
     - byte => alias for unit8(basically one byte = 8bits)
     - rune => alias for int32
+    - Go variables are pass by value, not by reference

+    Unless any application needs extreme performance care, otherwise its ok to use the below variables
+    - int, uint, float64,complex128

+    Variables can also be typecasted for EG:
+    - age := 12; ageFloat := float64(age);

+Go also supports `const` for immutable type of variables, constant variables doesn't support `:=`syntax

+Go Print Statement
+    Go follows similar approach to C language of using printf and sprintf

+    - printf => prints the formatted string
+    - sprintf => returns the formatted string(will not print in stdoutput)
+    - %v, %s => replaces %v with argument value EG: printf("Hi %v is manikandan", "this")
+    - %d => interpolate for integer in decimal form
+    - %f => interpolate for float
+    - %.2f => interpolate to float with rounding 2.
+TIP: Sprintf is similar to `\`` in js

+## Structs

+Structs are a collection of type(basically a js object literal ;)
+EG:
+    `type student Struct {
+        name string
+        age int
+    }`
+Structs can also be nested inside anothe Struct

+    - Embedded Structs: These are similar to & in type in typescript.

+## Interfaces

+    Interfaces are similar to typescript except that the fact in Go, interfaces act as function signature
+EG: `type message interface { getMessage() string }`
+    Whomever structs implemented this interface will automatically inherits this interface